apache/cloudstack-documentation/source/adminguide/networking/external_firewalls_and_load_balancers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The SNMP Community string is similar to a user id or password that
-provides access to a network device, such as router.
+provides access to a Network device, such as router.
 This string is sent
 along with all SNMP requests.
 If the community string is correct, the
 device responds with the requested information.
 If the community string
 is incorrect, the device discards the request and does not respond.